Don't get drunk: UK govt urges caution amid ambulance strike

 Associated Press

-LONDON (AP) — Thousands of ambulance workers in Britain began a 24-hour strike on Wednesday, with unions and the government swapping accusations of blame for putting lives at risk.
+LONDON (AP) — Thousands of ambulance workers in Britain began a one-day strike on Wednesday, with unions and the government swapping accusations of blame for putting lives at risk.

-The government advised people not to play contact sports, take unnecessary car trips or get drunk in order to reduce their risk of needing an ambulance, as paramedics, call-handers and technicians across England and Wales staged their biggest walkout for three decades.
+The government advised people not to play contact sports, take unnecessary car trips or get drunk in order to reduce their risk of needing an ambulance, as paramedics, call-handlers and technicians across England and Wales staged their biggest walkout in three decades.

 “The system will be under very severe pressure today,” Health Secretary Steve Barclay told Sky News.
 “We’re saying to the public to exercise their common sense in terms of what activities they do, being mindful of those pressures that are on the system.”